Evvy/Unity-Tutorials/README.md

   0.03333333333 * 30 = 0.9999999999 ≈ 1
 ```

+#### Summary
+In this code example we're setting the speed to a float value of 3.0f.
+This value can be viewed as the _y_ in the mathematical formula.
+3.0f is the amount of units we would like our object to travel per second.

 ## Contributing :memo:
 Please read [CONTRIBUTING.md](https://github.com/Evvy/Unity-Tutorials/blob/master/CONTRIBUTING.md) to see the process for submitting pull requests to me.